 Can’t decide if you like the beach or the mountains?
-Have both – just alter those beach expectations a little – with these beaches fed by cool, refreshing mountain water all within two hours or less of Greenville.
+Have both – just alter those beach expectations a little – with these sandy lake beaches.
+Greenville, SC offers so many beach options fed by cool, refreshing mountain water.
+If you’re wondering “where are all the lake beaches near me?” you’ll want to keep reading this list.
+Everything here is within 2 hours of Greenville.

 OK, now that you’re sufficiently prepared to enjoy both the beach and the mountain, here are our best recommendations of where to grab the sand toys, beach towels, and cooler and head out for some sun and a refreshing swim for the day.